Pop Archives

 Single on Columbia by highly regarded but lesser known soul singer (1938-1983).

-Other songs by John Marascalco (b.1931) include the Little Richard hits Good Golly Miss Molly and Rip It Up, both written with Robert 'Bumps' Blackwell, and he wrote Fats Domino's hit Be My Guest with Domino and Tommy Boyce.
+• The writing credits of John Marascalco (b.1931) include the Little Richard hits Good Golly Miss Molly and Rip It Up (both with Robert ‘Bumps’ Blackwell), and Fats Domino’s hit Be My Guest (with Domino and Tommy Boyce).

 See also Baby Let Your Hair Down (1965), a Bobby Hart record and co-composition covered in Australia by Graham Chapman.

 Further reading1.
-Review of Walter Jackson's Greatest Hits by Andrew Hamilton at All Music.
-2. Biography of John Marascalco at All Music Guide.
-3. John Marascalco by Dik de Heer, archived from Shakin' Stacks.
-4. Boyce & Hart Artist Biography by Richie Unterberger at All Music.
-5. Boyce & Hart official website.
-6. Boyce & Hart Discography at Wikipedia.
+Walter Jackson Biography by Richie Unterberger at All Music.
+2. Review of Walter Jackson’s Greatest Hits by Andrew Hamilton at All Music.
+3. John Marascalco Biography by Joslyn Layne at All Music.
+4. John Marascalco by Dik de Heer, archived from Shakin’ Stacks.
+5. Boyce & Hart Artist Biography by Richie Unterberger at All Music.
+6. Boyce & Hart official website.
+7. Boyce & Hart Discography at Wikipedia.

 Jewel & Eddie - Opportunity (1960)